R44VC0RP/r2d2/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Known Issues

+1. On file upload there is a react-hook-form error that prevents immediate file list reload, we are working on this.

 ## Learn More